Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Experiment

 A robust simulation method should be insensitive to prompt, as changes in linguistic expression should not alter the underlying prediction.
 To evaluate this property, we generate four additional sets of semantically equivalent but syntactically varied prompts using GPT-5 for each dataset, and test how consistent each method’s predicted distributions remain across these prompts. \Cref{tab:robustprompt} reports the average pairwise JSD among outputs from different prompts.

 As shown in the results, DSA exhibits strong consistency across most questions, indicating its robustness to prompt variation.
 Zero-shot methods, in contrast, are highly sensitive to prompt wording, with substantial shifts in predicted distributions when the phrasing changes.
 Fine-tuning methods demonstrate greater stability, as training aligns the model’s internal representations with the survey context.
-Among them, AAE shows slightly weaker consistency compared to TKFT and DSA, likely because it fine-tunes a lightweight conditional probability model rather than directly adjusting the LLM.